iCash

 To expand their prospects, an increasing number of engagement ring retailers are offering a buy now pay later (BNPL) arrangement on higher-cost goods.
 A fairly straightforward option, this program allows you to repay your purchase in installments over a specific period of time.

-Generally, BNPL services are offered through third-party providers such as Paybright and Afterpay.
+Generally, BNPL services are offered through third-party providers such as Affirm and Afterpay.
 Most offer an interest-free option that you have to repay in 4 installments.
 However, if you’re looking for a more long-term option, you’ll find terms that stretch up to 5 years, but you’ll have to pay interest.

 How To Compare Your Engagement Ring Financing Options

-It’s no secret that the lower the interest, the less you’ll pay.
+• Interest Rate.
 If you have solid credit, then you can likely access a zero-interest promotional offer or get a good rate on a personal loan.
 Determine if it’s better for you to wait and build credit, or if you are willing to take a higher rate of interest, even if it means paying more.

 How To Save When Shopping For An Engagement Ring